Keeping Children Safe in and Around Cars

 Safety around the car

-If possible, keep children from playing in the driveway or front yard.
+- If possible, keep children from playing in the driveway or front yard.
 Instead, have them play in a fenced-in backyard or park.
-If a child does play in the front yard, make sure he or she is supervised by an adult.
+If a child does play in the front yard, make sure they are supervised by an adult.